tescal2/stable-diffusion-webui/Amazon Peccy IRL/README.md

 ![](peccy-img2img-iteration1.png)

 The children immediately pointed out the difference in that there was no smile.
 In order to add a smile, we would need to perform inpainting in which we would then switch from the "Redraw whole image" radio button to the "Inpaint a part of the image" radio button.
-We then hilight the mouth area and pass a new text prompt for a smile (more on how to do this in below steps).
+We then highlighted the mouth area and passed a new text prompt for a smile (more on how to do this in below steps).
 Here are a couple iterations the kids saw:

 Mechanical Peccy Smile 1            |  Mechanical Peccy Smile 1
 :-------------------------:|:-------------------------: